How to Change Your Web Host Without Negatively Affecting SEO

 4. Replace the wp-config.php file from the compressed file upload with the new version you edited in the previous steps.

-If you don’t feel confident enough to handle this, you can use the Duplicator plugin, or see if your new host is willing to transfer everything over for you.
+If you don’t feel confident enough to handle this, use the Duplicator plugin or see if your new host will transfer everything.
 Many hosts will do it for free.

 Test the New Website

-After everything is moved over, check all the files and pages to make sure nothing’s missing.
+After everything is moved over, check all the files and pages to ensure nothing’s missing.

 Update DNS Records TTL

-One day before you migrate, update the time to live (TTL) on your DNS records from 24 hours (86400 seconds) to five minutes, or 300 seconds.
-If you have issues, check to make sure your web host supports this feature.
+One day before you migrate, update your DNS records’ time to live (TTL) from 24 hours (86400 seconds) to five minutes, or 300 seconds.
+If you have issues, ensure your web host supports this feature.

 Update Your DNS Records

 Change your domain records to point to the new host servers.
-Changing your DNS records can take up to 48 hours to ultimately reflect the change, make sure the website stays active at the old host for two days.
-After those two days have passed, the site should be sending traffic to the new host so that you can close the old account.
+Changing your DNS records can take up to 48 hours to reflect the change, so make sure the website stays active at the old host for two days.
+After those two days, the site should send traffic to the new host so that you can close the old account.

-If you have any questions or concerns about migrating your WordPress site from one host to another, please contact us for help.
+If you have any questions or concerns about migrating your WordPress site from one host to another, please get in touch with us for help.

 Ready to Collaborate?
 Contact Us!